-H-GAC will work with stakeholders to determine best meeting locations in the watershed(s).
-It is expected that multiple locations will be used throughout the process to ensure Watershed-wide participation.
-Central venues already identified include several Lone Star College campuses, community centers, and park meeting facilities.
+H-GAC will work with stakeholders to determine preferences for in-person or virtual meetings and locate the best meeting locations in the watershed(s).
+It is expected that multiple locations will be used throughout the process to ensure watershed-wide participation.
 Work Group meetings will be held in the most appropriate venues for the participants involved.